opencredo/secure-pipeline-verifier/terraform/README.md

 3. Apply `terraform apply`
 4. The output should contain a URL to the API, the following endpoints can be accessed:
    * `/audit` - triggers the application via an API call.
+   * `/chatops` - Parses the Slack command and triggers the application.
-   * `/chatops` - This endpoint is created when the `lambda_chatops_zip_file` argument is provided to Terraform.
-Parses the Slack command and triggers the application.
+      NOTE: This endpoint is created when the `lambda_chatops_zip_file` argument is provided to Terraform.